Vinod Rai

 Vinod Rai (born 23 May 1948) is a retired IAS officer who served as the 11th Comptroller and Auditor General of India.
 He assumed office on 7 January 2008 till 22 May 2013.
 He is the current chairman of UN Panel of External Auditors and Honorary Advisor to the Indian Railways and a member of the Railway Kaya Kalp Council.

 The most prominent action of CAG under Vinod Rai was the report that stated that the 2G sprectrum allocation by the government had caused a loss of over ₹1 lakh crore to the government.
-The trial of 2G allocation accused led to the court passing the judgement that not a single piece of admissible evidence existed against the accused.

 Rai was made the chairman of the Banking Board of India under the new government.
 On 30 January 2017, the Supreme Court of India appointed Rai as the interim president of the Board of Control for Cricket in India (BCCI).
-He is the head of advisory commission of Kerala Infrastructure and Investment Board (KIIFB), appointed by Government of Kerala.

 Early life and education

 He was born in a Bhumihar family at Ghazipur, Uttar Pradesh.
 He did his schooling from Birla Public School in Pilani, Rajasthan.
 He graduated from Hindu College, University of Delhi.
 He has a bachelor's and master's degree in economics from Delhi School of Economics, University of Delhi and MPA from Harvard University, USA in 1988.
 He chose to study Financial Administration at Harvard Kennedy school in 1987 while he held the position of District Collector and Magistrate in the state of Kerala, India.

 He is married and has three children.